-Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Stole Guns And Targeted Trump With Manifesto
+Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Allegedly Stole Guns, Targeted Trump With Manifesto

 Before he disappeared, Jakubowski recorded himself apparently mailing his anti-government manifesto, which was addressed to Trump.
 That footage has made it onto social media and been picked up by news outlets across the country as police continue to search for the fugitive in an ever-widening geographical area.

-According to police investigating the gun store robbery and disappearance of Wisconsin fugitive Joseph Jakubowski say that they have recovered a lengthy, 161-page manifesto that he purportedly wrote and mailed to Donald Trump at the White House earlier this week.
+According to police investigating the gun store robbery and disappearance of Wisconsin fugitive Joseph Jakubowski, they have recovered a lengthy, 161-page manifesto that he purportedly wrote and mailed to Donald Trump at the White House earlier this week.
 Police say that while Jakubowski sent his manifesto directly to Trump, the massive document was full of grievances the fugitive attributed not just to the POTUS but to the government in general, as well as America’s “upper class.”

 The Rock County Sheriff's Office just released these recent pictures of Joseph Jakubowski.
 If you see him call 1-800-CALLFBI or 911 #news3 pic.twitter.com/e1wB7d5gh5